An Intro to Documentation for Contract Management

 When it comes to contract management, document management software is especially valuable.
 Users need to access contracts from every corner of the organization chart.
 In a traditional document management system, the only way for multiple users to access a document at the same time is to physically make copies.
 Any changes or notes added to the document would be unique to that copy, not the original, so the document’s integrity would splinter as more users access it.
 The digital document is a single source of truth when you use document management software.

-Contract management requires delegation and escalation, two tasks you can accomplish easily with document management software but are considerably more difficult with a traditional document management system.
+Contract management requires delegation and escalation, two tasks you can accomplish easily with document management software but are considerably more difficult with traditional document management software.

 Purposes of Contract Management Documentation